Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-data.md

 ![Expression Input Form Context Menu](../assets/images/part-3/ExpressionInputFormContextMenu.PNG)

 Next, you will be required to choose a name for your protein.
 After doing so, an area to configure properties of this protein will appear.
-It is divided into an upper and a lower panel.

 {% hint style="info" %}
 To be able to query expression data from a database you have to select a database for the current species in PK-Sim ®options (see [PK-Sim® Options](pk-sim-options.md).